Corned Beef Potato Salad

 Jump to Recipe

 It’s always fun to change up your classic potato salad and add some awesome flavors.
-This delicious potato salad made with tender corned beef brisket and crunchy dill pickles.

-Last week, I made some unbelievably delicious Oven Baked Corned Beef.
+Last week, I made some unbelievably delicious oven baked corned beef.
 It only takes three ingredients and a little over two hours in the oven to get some mouthwatering, tender corned beef brisket.

 We hit that corned beef brisket pretty hard after I finished taking pictures and then, I realized we needed some potatoes.
 How can you have corned beef without potatoes, right?
-Reuben Loaded Roasted Potatoes that I shared a couple of weeks ago just prove that perfect combination is best together.
+Reuben loaded roasted potatoes that I shared a couple of weeks ago just prove that perfect combination is best together.

 To take it a step further, I decided to make a potato salad and incorporate the corned beef right into it instead of just serving it on a side.
 We all love potato salad in my family so it was a no-brainer for me to make a new potato salad recipe loaded with delicious, tender corned beef.